cambiotraining/found-coding-for-research-r/README.md

-# Course Name
+# Coding for research

-This repository contains the materials for the course.
+This repository contains the materials for the Coding for research course.

-**Course Developers**: see our [guidelines page](https://cambiotraining.github.io/quarto-course-template/materials.html) if contributing materials.
+**THESE MATERIALS ARE CURRENTLY UNDER DEVELOPMENT**

 These materials are released under a [CC BY 4.0](LICENSE.md) license.